Edmonton Riverhawks

 The Edmonton Riverhawks are a collegiate summer baseball team.
 The Riverhawks are members of the West Coast League and play their home games at RE/MAX Field.

+The Riverhawks were founded in 2020 as an expansion team but did not play until 2022 due to COVID restrictions.
+The Riverhawks clinched their first winning season and playoff berth in 2024.

 History

 In May 2020, Baseball Edmonton, a consortium headed by five-time Stanley Cup winner Randy Gregg along with 24 shareholders, secured a ten-year lease agreement with the City of Edmonton for RE/MAX Field.
 The move beat out a proposal by the Edmonton Prospects of the Western Canadian Baseball League, who had been using the stadium since 2012.
 Baseball Edmonton agreed to fund upgrades to the ballpark including new artificial turf, scoreboard, and lighting.

 On September 15, 2020, Baseball Edmonton announced the founding of the Edmonton Riverhawks, a West Coast League (WCL) expansion franchise to begin play in 2021.
 Edmonton's entry into the WCL was the first to be located in Alberta.
 Due to the distance between the Riverhawks and their league brethren the franchise subsidizes travel to teams visiting Edmonton.

 The WCL's Canadian teams cancelled their 2021 seasons because of the COVID-19 pandemic in Canada, postponing the Riverhawks' debut to 2022.

 The Riverhawks played their first game on May 31, 2022, against the Kamloops NorthPaws.